 There is a lot more to Baja California (Sur) than surfing, sand and rocks.
 Wonderful wine growing areas and fresh seafood make the tip of the Baja peninsula a great place to live.
-In fact, here is where you’ll find the best fish, oysters, clams and scallops you’ll ever taste.
+In fact, this is the best place in Mexico for fish, oysters, clams and scallops you’ll ever taste.

 Winter brings the whale migration from Alaska, and the show they provide, all along the coast and into the Sea of Cortez is, quite simply, amazing.
 Offshore, you can see baby whale calves feeding with their mothers, sometimes just yards away from where you are standing.